-Here are all 15 of the new digital cash from our example, as formed from the Ore that cost about 1/10 of a CPI gift basket, or 30.11GC:
+Here are all 15 pieces of the new digital cash from our example, as formed from the Ore that cost about 1/10 of a CPI gift basket, or 30.11GC:

 - The 10 is a Special Edition, Level 1 - One of the fives is generic, and one is Special Edition Level 1 and happened to receive the same art as the 10.
 The uploader of the art put it into both nonprofits' accounts, which is certainly okay. - One out of ten of the ones are Special Edition. - The two coins a Pennzy and a Dimetrius just list the year.
-They are still also attached to the meta-data of which nonprofits the original gift to nonprofits benefitted.
+They are still also attached to the meta-data of which nonprofits the original gift to nonprofits benefitted; and can function as unique lottery entries.

 Both generic and Special Edition may act as "lottery tickets" to gain additional NFT art and prizes for whoever owns them in the future.
-For example, as described later, minters and holders of coins and bills that were generated in respect of gifts to specific nonprofits are able to receive deposits of NFT art and even cash prizes directly into their accounts.
+For example, as described later, owners of coins and bills that were generated in respect of gifts to specific nonprofits are able to receive deposits of NFT art and even cash prizes directly into their accounts.

-If none of the nonprofits you have sent money to have the appropriate Level art in their accounts, you can display the level number in the center in any font you like, and set the font of the information displayed on the right side to a new color that does not match any color in the face value font
+If none of the nonprofits you have sent money to have the appropriate Level art in their accounts, you can instead display the correct Level number in the center in any font you like, and set the font of the information displayed on the right side to a new color that does not match any color in the face value font.